 In addition to the new dryer and digester, the existing trickling filters at the WWTP will be upgraded to provide 6 months of dry storage for the biosolid material.
 Providing adequate storage for biosolids material will also reduce the cost of material removal.

-Finally, the existing solids handling building will be re-purposed into a mechanics workshop and provide adequate dry, temperature controlled storage for pumps, and spare parts for the facility.
-This will require removal of the decommissioned sludge incinerator and rehabilitation of the current building.
+The existing solids handling building will be re-purposed into a mechanics workshop and provide adequate dry, temperature controlled storage for pumps, and spare parts for the facility.
+This will include rehabilitation of the decommissioned sludge incinerator and rehabilitation of the existing building.